Vendicated/Vencord/README.md

 - ShowBadgesInChat by Inbestigator and KrystalSkull
 - Slap by Korbo
 - SoundBoardLogger by Moxxie, fres, echo (maintained by thororen)
+- SteamStatusSync by niko
+- StickerBlocker by Samwich
 - TalkInReverse by Tolgchu
 - TeX by Kyuuhachi
 - TextToSpeech by Samwich